-My path to teaching holistic integrative fitness began with an active lifestyle in junior high and high school through my participation in competitive sports, followed by a discovery of the joy of movement through dance, and the creation and telling of stories with choreography.
+My path to coaching holistic integrative fitness began with an active lifestyle in junior high and high school through my participation in competitive sports, followed by a discovery of the joy of movement through dance, and the creation and telling of stories with choreography.
 In college I continued dancing and focused on my extracurricular dance and choreography related activities.
 After receiving a BA from the University of Vermont, I moved to New York City.
 In the city I taught Muller technique to pre-professional and professional dancers and continued performing and telling stories through dance.
 Through the dance world I was introduced to personal fitness training.

 Practice Philosophy: to meet clients at their personal level of fitness and guide them to a stronger, more balanced, and flexible body.